Scrilla: The Demonstration

-On June 19, 2012, Scrilla had his first and only full-length release with CTE World The Demonstration(host Bigga Rankin) which had production and feature collaborations with Southside, Killer Mike, Young Jeezy, SuperCed, Freddie Gibbs, and more.
-On December 31, 2012, Scrilla announced via Twitter that he was leaving Jeezy's CTE World label, but he also expressed that there were "no hard feelings".
+On June 19, 2012, Scrilla had his first and only full-length release with CTE World: The Demonstration (hosted by Bigga Rankin), which had production and feature collaborations with Southside, Killer Mike, Young Jeezy, Super Ced, Freddie Gibbs, and others.
+On December 31, 2012, Scrilla announced via Twitter that he was leaving CTE World in good terms: "...
+No hard feelings but It's time for me to do me."